olechka1505/hungrylemur/wp-content/plugins/restrict-user-access/readme.txt

 A quick way to "lock down" and make sure e.g. only Administrators can see all content is to create a new Access Level for Administrators with a negated condition group containing "404 Page".
 This means that normal users only can see the 404 Page.

+By default, Administrators will have access to all content regardless of your levels.

 = How do I restrict some content? =

 1. Go to Users > Access Levels > Add New
-1. On this screen, create a new Condition Group and add some content to it from the box to the left.
-The content or contexts you add will be available for users in this Access Level (or higher) only.
-Read more about Condition Groups under the "Help" tab.
+1. On this screen, select a type of content from the "Select content type" dropdown
+1. Click on the input field next to the new content type and select the content you want to restrict.
+This content will be available for users with this Access Level (or higher) only
+1. If you want to restrict a context, e.g. "All posts with Category X", simply select a new type of content from the dropdown just below and repeat the previous step
+1. You can choose to negate the conditions, meaning that if you negate "All posts with Category X", you will restrict all content but that
 1. Now, to the right, you can choose to synchronize the Access Level with a User Role.
-This means that all users with that Role will automatically get this Level (and thus be able to see the restricted content).
-If you choose not to synchronize, you can add the Level to each user individually under their profile.
+This means that all users with that Role will automatically get this Level.
+If you choose not to synchronize, you can add the Level to each user individually under the Members tab or their profile
-1. For unauthorized users, you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content.
+1. For unauthorized users, you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content
-Finally, give your new Access Level a descriptive title and save it.
+1. Finally, give your new Access Level a descriptive title and save it

 = How do I make an Access Level extend/inherit another level? =